lifeinlifexyz/phpfox_cm_cars/README.md

+<strong>Paid Support:</strong>
+The phpfox apps and themes by codemake are provided under the MIT license with no commercial support or liability. phpfox@lifeinlife.xyz also provides commercial support and professional customisation services.

 <h2>PHPFox Cars App</h2>

 <p>The Auto app is a turnkey auto classified that contains everything you need to give pre-owned car dealers or individuals wanting to sell their cars an online marketplace.
 Built for a local business, it is equally good for running countrywide used car classified social network.   </p>